Text that reads "Connected Communities"

 Improving Women's Heart Health One Step at a Time

-Presenter information: Nazli Parast, Registered Nurse, Ottawa Heart Institute/Canadian Women's Heart Health Alliance; Bonnie Quinlan, Director, Ottawa Heart Institute/Canadian Women's Heart Health Alliance; Lisa Comber, Knowledge Translation Manager, Canadian Women’s Heart Health Centre
+Presenter information: Nazli Parast, Registered Nurse, Ottawa Heart Institute/Canadian Women's Heart Health Alliance

 The Biindigen Well-Being Centre: Innovative, Indigenous Healthcare

-Short description: While it is critically important to talk about the discrimination and challenges the Indigenous community faces, there are exciting projects underway that are incorporating innovative solutions to successfully provide accessible, culturally relevant, wrap-around health, social and housing services.
-During this session, audience members will hear the journey of the Biindigen Well-Being Centre, a client-centred project which will blend traditional and western ideals for a wholistic and culturally safe model of care.
+Short description: While it is critically important to talk about the discrimination and challenges the Indigenous community faces, there are exciting projects underway that are incorporating innovative solutions to successfully provide accessible, culturally relevant, wrap-around health, social, and housing services.
+During this session, audience members heard the journey of the Biindigen Well-Being Centre, a client-centered project which blends traditional and Western ideals for a wholistic and culturally safe model of care.

 Preliminary findings from the REAC! project - a community-based, participatory study in Ontario and Québec

 Short description: In Canada, the COVID-19 crisis spurred the development of collaborative efforts between community and public organizations, to ensure a continuous access to services for vulnerable newcomers.
 Our REAC! project uses a unique partner-led and migrant-led participatory approach to analyse these intersectoral initiatives in Ontario and Québec.
 REAC! aims to understand how these collaborations emerged; how they were governed, and to what extent they were community-centered and responsive to the needs and expectations of refugees, asylum seekers, and undocumented migrants.
 The Alliance for Healthier Communities is a key partner of the study.
-The present communication will focus on preliminary findings from Ontario.
+The presentation focused on preliminary findings from Ontario.
 Based on interviews with 24 service providers and focus group discussions with 25 migrant service users.
-As part of our participatory approach, we will use this conference to seek inputs and suggestions from diverse audiences, which will be integrated into our final analysis.
+As part of our participatory approach, the presenters used the platform to seek inputs and suggestions from diverse audiences, which are to be integrated into their final analysis.

 Presenter information: Lara Gautier, Assistant Professor, Université de Montréal's School of Public Health; Shinjini Mondal, Postdoctoral researcher, University of Toronto & Ecole nationale d'administration publique; Erica Di Ruggiero, Associate Professor, Dalla Lana School of Public Health, University of Toronto